AgileRL/AgileRL/agilerl/memory/README.md

 is a liability, not an asset.
 Accuracy since then has come from finding missing physical terms, not from fitting.

-The measurement rig that found those terms lives in `tools/memory_profiling`, outside the shipped package.
-It is how the model was built and how it is guarded against drift (`python -m tools.memory_profiling.validate` replays all 406 stored measurements through the current core, no GPU), but nothing a caller imports.
+The measurement rig that found those terms is kept out of this tree entirely, on the `memory/profiling-rig` branch, together with the 406 measurements it collected and a `validate` entry point that replays them through the core on CPU.
+It is how the model was built and how a formula edit gets checked for drift, but it is not something a caller imports and it does not need to ship.

 ## Why two independent bars